Rosuav/choc/README.md

 The Chocolate Factory
 =====================

-Formerly homed at https://rosuav.github.io/shed/chocfactory.js and still available from that location.

 The Chocolate Factory is a lightweight JavaScript DOM manipulation library, inspired both positively and negatively by jQuery, React.js, and others.
 Its goals are: